Saturday, November 4, 2023

 Nevertheless, the original Hebrew has no written vowels at all for any name or any word whatsoever.
 The vowels were spoken, however, although they were not written, thus the words, including God's Holy Name, did have vowels in the original Hebrew.
 And yet, while YHWH or variations thereof are indeed direct transliterations of the Holy Name as it appeared in ancient Hebrew, if one is consistent in presenting names with such transliterations, one should do the same with every Hebrew name in the Bible, since no name in ancient Hebrew had any written vowels.

-Nonetheless, the English form "Jehovah", and the vowels in that English form, were not originally provided by any Catholic monk; the written vowels in Hebrew were provided by the Masoretes long before any Monk provided a Latin form of the Holy Name from the Masoretic Hebrew text.
+Additionally, the English form "Jehovah", and the vowels in that English form, were not originally provided by any Catholic monk; the written vowels in Hebrew were provided by the Masoretes long before any Monk provided a Latin form of the Holy Name from the Masoretic Hebrew text.
 The Masoretes provided at least two different variations of the Holy Name.
 This indicates that the Holy Name may not have had just one original pronunciation, but at least two, possibly depending on the sounds in the context.

 However, many who claim that one should not pronounce the Holy Name in English because we do not know for a certainty how it was originally pronounced, should realize that, then, to be consistent, we should not pronounce the name of the Messiah, either.
 As with all Hebrew words, the forms (there are several) as found in the original Hebrew did not have any written vowels; the written vowel points were supplied by the Masoretes.
 Both "Jesus" and "Joshua", however, being of English spelling and pronunciation, are not the same pronunciation as the original Hebrew, and no one on earth knows for a certainty how the name of the Messiah was originally pronounced in the original Hebrew.